mkruisbrink/mkruisbrink.github.io/_pages/about.md

 ## Experience

 After obtaining my civil engineering degree, I've been working as an engineer at various reputable international construction/offshore/dredging companies.

-In addition to that I initiated [Cryptomanuals, a learning platform for cryptocurrencies](https://www.cryptomanuals.com/) while on an internship in Costa Rica.
+In the Netherlands we currently run [StudioAIT](https://studioait.nl/).
+A tech-marketing company aimed at helping starting businesses grow and scale at pace.

-In the Netherlands we currently run [Cryptocommunity, a community platform for crypto enthousiasts](https://cryptocommunity.nl/).
+As a crypto enthousiast, we also built and run [Cryptocommunity, a community platform for crypto enthousiasts](https://cryptocommunity.nl/).

 If you [visit my LinkedIn profile](https://www.linkedin.com/in/mkruisbrink/), you can see exactly what I've been up to over the past years.

 >
 | **Degree** | Civil Engineering - Harbour, Coast & Dredging |